shane0/shane0.github.io/docs/dzogchen.md

 <iframe width="835" height="470" src="https://www.youtube.com/embed/zxdO9SQW3jQ" title="Urgyen Rinpoche   How to rest in non dual, non conceptual awareness" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

+## rigpa

+Rigpa is a term in Tibetan Buddhism that refers to the ultimate nature of reality, also known as "pure awareness."
+In the context of Dzogchen meditation, rigpa is considered to be the primordial, pure, and unchanging state of consciousness that is free from dualistic thinking and the conventional understanding of self.

+The attributes of rigpa are described in various ways in the teachings of Dzogchen, but some of the most common attributes include:

+- Clarity: Rigpa is described as being clear, transparent, and free from any mental or emotional agitation.
+- Openness: Rigpa is said to be open and spacious, allowing for a boundless perspective on reality.
+- Non-dual: Rigpa is said to be beyond dualistic thinking and beyond the conventional understanding of self and other.
+- Unobstructed: Rigpa is said to be unobstructed and unaffected by the dualistic distinctions of good and bad, right and wrong, etc.
+- Self-aware: Rigpa is described as being self-aware, with the ability to know itself without reference to any external objects or thoughts.
+- Natural: Rigpa is said to be natural, uncontrived, and always present, but obscured by the dualistic thinking and emotional afflictions of the ordinary mind.

+These attributes are considered to be the essential qualities of rigpa, which can be directly experienced through the practice of Dzogchen meditation.
+However, it is important to note that these descriptions of rigpa are meant to be pointers or guides rather than definitive explanations of its nature.
+The ultimate nature of rigpa can only be directly experienced through practice, and not through conceptual understanding.

 ## Tulku Urgyen Rinpoche

 taught the following steps to help cultivate the experience of non-dual awareness: